sebsassi/zebradm/docs/src/celestial.rst

     = R_Z(\pi - \alpha_\text{NGP})R_Y(\pi/2 - \delta_\text{NGP})R_Z(l_\text{NCP}).

-The transformation from the GCS to ICRS is implemented by the class :cpp:type:`zdm::celestial::GCStoICRS`, although there is typically no need to deal with it directly because one more often wants to use composite transforms like :cpp:type:`zdm::celestial::GCStoHCS` to transform to a more common laboratory frame.
+The transformation from the GCS to ICRS is implemented by the class :cpp:class:`zdm::celestial::GCStoICRS`, although there is typically no need to deal with it directly because one more often wants to use composite transforms like :cpp:class:`zdm::celestial::GCStoHCS` to transform to a more common laboratory frame.

 .. code:: cpp